SamuelTHaynes/Bootcamp_Housing_Analysis/README.md

     - What is the trend of rental prices for a 2-bedroom apartment in relationship to the trend of the median price of a single-family home?

 ## Task Breakdown
-- Find historical data sources for home prices, availability, listings, sale prices – Sam
+- Find historical data sources for home prices, availability, listings, sale prices
     - Download this data and make available for programming
     - Clean and convert data as needed
 - Find historical data sources for rental rates